mingmingli916/site_flask/note.md

 and then upload their images.
 The service exposes the user’s avatar through a specially crafted URL that includes the MD5 hash of the user’s email address.

+# Posts
+## Flask-PageDown
+Flask-PageDown, a PageDown wrapper for Flask that integrates PageDown with Flask-WTF forms.
+The Flask-PageDown extension defines a PageDownField class that has the same interface as the TextAreaField from WTForms.
+Before this field can be used, the extension needs to be initialized.